 How to Play Aces and Faces Video Poker

 Understanding the basics and game mechanics is important in any game.
 The gameplay is very similar to that of the Jacks or Better casino game.
-Here’s how you can play aces and faces:
+Here’s how you can play Aces and Faces:

 1. Familiarizing the Layout

 The layout of the game is very simple.
-On the left side, you will see the payout table of every hand that you land.
+On the left side, you will see the payout table for every hand that you land.
 The table on the top right shows you the multiplier of the hand that you land.
 This table disappears once you play with more than one hand and is replaced by the hands you will play with.
 At the bottom are five face-down cards.
 These cards will show the hand that you land once you click the play button.
 Here are the buttons found at the bottom portion of the game starting from the left:

-- Settings – this button allows you to access the paytable, instructions, and history of your plays.
+- Settings: This button allows you to access the paytable, instructions, and history of your plays.

-- Full Screen – clicking this enters the full-screen mode of the game.
+- Full Screen: Clicking this enters the full-screen mode of the game.

-- Sound – this is a toggle button for the sound.
+- Sound: This is a toggle button for the sound.

-- Lightning – this switches the game into fast mode where the cards you are handed are flipped at the same time.
+- Lightning: This switches the game into fast mode where the cards you are handed are flipped at the same time.

-- Money – this button allows you to adjust your bet per game.
+- Money: This button allows you to adjust your bet per game.

-- Hand – this allows you to play multiple hands in one go.
+- Hand: This allows you to play multiple hands in one go.
 You can decide between 1, 5, 10, 25, and 50 hands.

-- Card – this button starts the game.
+- Card: This button starts the game.

-- Auto Hold – this holds all winning cards in place and they will be automatically blocked after dealing.
+- Auto Hold: This holds all winning cards in place and they will be automatically blocked after dealing.

 Feel free to experiment with each button and which settings work best for you.